 - not using UV drying lamps during a pedicure

-People can also protect themselves from the sun’s UV rays by wearing sunglasses that block all UV rays and a wide brimmed hat.
-Sunscreen is available to purchase online.
+People can also protect themselves from the sun’s UV rays by wearing sunglasses that block all UV rays, and a wide brimmed hat.